Quit Moaning–Finding a Job is Not Difficult!

 This question is a trap.
 Be honest here, but not too honest.

 If you’ve listed a place of employment where you were terminated due to bad blood between you and the owner, step lightly.
-You never know if the person you’re interviewing with is friends with that asshole ex-boss of yours.
+You never know if the person you’re interviewing with is friends with your ex-boss.
 If you parted in a way that was messy, keep it short and simple and don’t go into it, no matter how much the interviewer pries.

 “The environment didn’t suit me.”
 Translation: My boss was a lazy slob.